LedyBacer/hrspace-requst-builder/README.md

 npm run start
 ```

 After completing these steps, your project will be accessible at http://localhost:3000/ in your web browser.
+Also if backend running on different network you may need [this plugin](https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) installed for avoid CORS errors.

 ## Deployment